microsoft/ComplianceCxE/docs/notes/mig/ms.md

 </figure>

 ## Stage 3 Disposition
-Lastly the item follows the flow to the final stage for **MIG Admin** our records administrator to approve the dispostion. <span style="color:red">Before doing so, an email was sent out by legal stating all contracts from Germany need to be immutable with a 55 year retention hold</span> per new regulation guidance that came out in the last week. **MIG Admin** then adds **Nancy Liang** from legal to the review process.
+Lastly the item follows the flow to the final stage for **MIG Admin** our records administrator to approve the disposition. <span style="color:red">Before doing so, an email was sent out by legal stating all contracts from Germany need to be immutable with a 55 year retention hold</span> per new regulation guidance that came out in the last week. **MIG Admin** then adds **Nancy Liang** from legal to the review process.
-### Adding additional reviwers
+### Adding additional reviewers
 <figure>
     <img src="../../img/ms15.png"/>
     <figcaption>Figure 15: Adding legal reviwer and comments.</figcaption>
 </figure>

 ### Relabeling
-**Nancy Liang** follows the same steps after receiving email to review the item for disposition.
+**Nancy Liang** follows the same steps after receiving an email to review the item for disposition.
 She will then **Relabel** the item as a regulatory record *Multi-Stage Multi-Geo Regulatory Label* that has a retention record of 55 years.

 <figure>
     <img src="../../img/ms16.png"/>